 There are several varieties of flowers without “rose” in their name that are toxic to cats.
 This list doesn’t cover all the poisonous plants to watch out for, but these are a few of the more popular species:

-If you have these plants at home and aren’t sure whether your cat has taken a few bites, here are a few symptoms of plant poisoning to look out for before visiting your veterinarian:
+If you have these plants at home and aren’t sure whether your cat has taken a few bites, here are a few signs of plant poisoning to look out for before visiting your veterinarian:

 What Flowers Are Not Toxic to Cats?